orobix/quadra/docs/tutorials/examples/anomaly_detection.md

     By default lightning batch_size_finder callback is disabled.
 This callback will automatically try to infer the maximum batch size that can be used for training without running out of memory.
 We've experimented runtime errors with this callback on some machines due to a Pytorch/CUDNN incompatibility so be careful when using it.

-The min_max_normalization callback is used to normalize the anomaly maps to the range [0, 1] such that the threshold will become 0.5.
+The threshold_normalization callback is used to normalize the anomaly maps to the range [0, 1000] such that the threshold will become 100.

 The threshold_type can be either "image" or "pixel" and it indicates which threshold to use to normalize the pixel level threshold, if no masks are available for segmentation this should always be "image", otherwise the normalization will use the threshold computed without masks which would result in wrong segmentations.

 The post processing configuration allow to specify the method used to compute the threshold, methods and manual metrics are generally specified in the model configuration and should not be changed here.

-The visualizer callback is used to produce a visualization of the results on the test data, when the min_max_normalization callback is used the input_are_normalized flag must be set to true and the threshold_type should match the one used for normalization.
+The visualizer callback is used to produce a visualization of the results on the test data, when the threshold_normalization callback is used the input_are_normalized flag must be set to true and the threshold_type should match the one used for normalization.
 By default it is disabled as it may take a while to compute, to enable just set `disable: false`.

 In the context where many images are supplied to our model, we may be more interested in restricting the output images that are generated to only the cases where the result is not correct.
 By default it is disabled, to enable just set `plot_only_wrong: true`.